dragontux/container-macros/README.md

 To manually iterate a llist, do `NAME_pair *p; for (p=list->first; p; p=p->cdr) { do_something(p->car); }`

+---

+All code compiles with GCC with the following CFLAGS: `-Wall -Werror -ansi -pedantic -pedantic-errors`

 See [list-example.c](list-example.c) for examples and more documentation.